saylesss88/nix-book/src/nix/hardening_NixOS.md

 }
 ```

-- Now after importing the above module into your configuration,
-  `profiles.hardened` is enabled by default.

 - There is a proposal to remove it completely that has gained ground, the
   following thread discusses why:
   [Discourse Thread](https://discourse.nixos.org/t/proposal-to-deprecate-the-hardened-profile/63081)